Solo Female Travel Tips

 - If you see a touristy couple trying to take a selfie, you could ask if they’d like you to take their photo.
 They’ll usually then ask if you’d like them to take your photo.
 Quid pro quo.
 Go with your gut on this one.

 - If someone approaches you to ask if you’d like your photo taken and if this person doesn’t have a phone or a camera, your internal radar should have screeched and you need to walk away.
+Immediately.

 - I shouldn’t have to remind you but leave valuables (jewelry, excess cash, extra credit cards) in your room safe or apartment.
 Better yet, at home.
-I just cringe when I see solo women flaunting their jewelry in tourist areas and craft markets.
+I absolutely cringe when I see solo women flaunting their jewelry in tourist areas and craft markets.